-For the first time dive depth information has been collected from black petrels; 13 adults (4 males and 9 females) wore LOTEK LAT 1900-8 Time-Depth Recording (TDR) devices resulting in 19 dive trips and over 571 hours at sea during January and February 2013 (Table 11).
+For the first time dive depth information has been collected from black petrels; 13 adults (4 males and 9 females) wore LOTEK LAT 1900-8 Time-Depth Recording (TDR) devices resulting in 23 dive trips and over 570 hours at sea during January and February 2013 (Tables 11 and 12).
 Interestingly despite Imber (1976) reporting that stomach contents indicated nocturnal feeding due to the level of bioluminescent cephalopods in their diet, the TDR devices recorded the majority of dives over 1 m (93%) were during the day and this pattern was similar for both males and females (Table 11).
-This suggests that there may be two feeding strategies for black petrels; the majority at night when feeding on squid on and just below the surface (0-1 m) and the other opportunistically during the day as deeper dives (greater than 1 m) when targeting fish or other prey species that the birds observe from the air or surface (or possibly following fishing vessels).
-Although a male dived to 27 m and a female to 20 m, the mean dive depth was 3 m ( $\pm$ 0.1) and the majority (81%) of dives were shallow
+Although two-thirds of the total deployment time was during daylight hours, nearly 80% of this time was spent flying (Table 12).
+Most activity on the water also occurred during the day (90%) and this pattern was similar for both males and females (Table 12).
+It appears that black petrels forage more during the day than previously thought.
+This foraging activity suggests that there may be two feeding strategies for black petrels; the majority during the day as deeper dives (greater than 1 m)

+when targeting fish or other prey species that the birds observe from the air or surface or scavenging scraps or dead prey on or just below the surface (or possibly following fishing vessels) and the other at night when feeding on squid on and just below the surface (0-1 m).
+It is likely that black petrels also forage on the surface during the day including during their association with dolphins and whales targeting surface scraps for these feeding events (Pitman and Balance 1992).

-(< 5 m, Table 11).
-This suggests that the black petrels are predominately surface or shallow water feeders (and most of this occurs at night targeting squid) and the risk from fishing gear is close to the surface (generally less than 10 m).
+Although one male dived to 27 m and one female to 20 m, the mean dive depth was 3 m (± 0.1) and the majority (80%) of dives were shallow (< 5 m, Tables 11 and 12).
+This suggests that the black petrels are predominately surface or shallow water feeders and the risk from fishing gear is close to the surface (generally less than 10 m).
 Most dives were short (<9 sec, 69%), but one dive by a male lasted 72 seconds and showed pursuit behaviour (i.e. chasing prey underwater).
 The prevalence of short dives also suggests that black petrels are primarily shallow divers or surface feeders.
 Although vital new data, these results are limited and as such it is important to gather further dive depth, timing and behaviour information from black petrels to clarify the timing of foraging and diving behaviour.
 Additional TDR devices should be deployed on breeding black petrels during the incubation and chick rearing stages of the breeding season to determine if there are differences in dive patterns and timing.